HenryNVP/ai-tutor/README.md

 - **Document ingestion & chunking** – parse PDF/Markdown/text notes, produce overlapping chunks, and enrich them with metadata for citations.
 - **Sentence-transformer embeddings** – encode chunks locally (default `BAAI/bge-base-en`) so you retain control of the retrieval index.
 - **Lightweight retrieval + tutoring** – cosine-search a local NumPy store, assemble a context window, and ask the chat model for a cited answer.
-- **OpenAI Agents SDK bridge** – expose ingestion and Q&A as tools so you can orchestrate workflows with the OpenAI Agents runtime.
+- **OpenAI Agents SDK bridge** – create ingestion and tutoring agents directly with the OpenAI Agents runtime (no custom wrapper required).

 ## Project layout